Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Introduction

-Another approach to quantify the concentration of eigenfunctions involves examining their restriction to submanifolds.
-In \cite{BGT}, Burq--Gérard--Tzvetkov considered the restriction of $e_\lambda$ to a submanifold in a general compact Riemannian manifold.
-In particular, for the case of a smooth curve on a Riemannian surface, they obtained the following result:
+Another way to study the concentration of eigenfunctions is to examine their restriction to submanifolds.
+In \cite{BGT}, Burq--Gérard--Tzvetkov investigated the restriction of $e_\lambda$ to submanifolds of compact Riemannian manifolds.
+In particular, for a smooth curve segment on a Riemannian surface, they proved the following result.